fsywang/DMC_Portuguese_Group_402/README.md

 ## The Data set

 The data is related to direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
 The data set contains 4521 instances and has 17 columns.
-The data set is in zip format and can be easily downloaded using [python script](https://github.com/UBC-MDS/DMC_Portuguese_Group_402/blob/master/src/get_data.py) from this [link](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank.zip).
+The data set that we use is in our project is located in this [link](https://archive.ics.uci.edu/ml/machine-learning-databases/00222) and can be easily downloaded and extracted using our [python script](https://github.com/UBC-MDS/DMC_Portuguese_Group_402/blob/master/src/get_data.py).
 The dataset is publicly available for research, the details of which are described in [Moro et al., 2014].

 **Data set source** : [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014